The International Investigations Review: Sweden

 ii Standards and business codes

 The Swedish telecom company Telefonaktiebolaget LM Ericsson (Ericsson) has been investigated by US authorities for conspiring to violate the Foreign Corrupt Practices Act by bribing government officials, falsifying books and records, and failing to implement reasonable internal accounting controls in the countries Djibouti, China, Vietnam, Indonesia and Kuwait.
 At the end of 2019, it was announced that a settlement, under which Ericsson undertook to pay more than US$1 billion in fines, had been reached.
 Shortly thereafter, a prosecutor at the Unit confirmed to Swedish press that a preliminary investigation (an investigation aiming to discover if there is sufficient evidence of a crime to prosecute any individual) had been initiated by the Unit.
-As of April 2020, the investigation has not yet resulted in any prosecution, but the investigation is still ongoing.
+As at May 2021, the investigation has not yet resulted in any prosecution, but the investigation is still ongoing.

 Conclusions and outlook